Africa Declares Wild Polio Is Wiped Out — Yet It Persists In Vaccine-Derived Cases

 "This is a momentous milestone for Africa.
 Now future generations of African children can live free of wild polio," said Dr. Matshidiso Moeti, WHO regional director for Africa.

-The achievement is the result of Herculean vaccination and surveillance efforts by the international community and health-care workers, often working in some of the most dangerous areas of Africa.
+The achievement is the result of Herculean vaccination and surveillance efforts by the international community and health care workers, often working in some of the most dangerous areas of Africa.
 As Moeti noted, some of those health workers lost their lives "for this noble cause."
 In Nigeria, they ventured into insurgent territory just after bomb blasts to deliver vaccines to children.

-The World Health Organization says the campaign has prevented an estimated 1.8 million cases of paralysis in children and saved approximately 180,000 lives.
+The World Health Organization said the campaign has prevented an estimated 1.8 million cases of paralysis in children and saved about 180,000 lives.
 Moeti said the eradication is a symbol of what is possible when the world works together.
 "It is a vivid reminder that vaccines work and that the collective actions of communities, governments and partners can bring about tremendous changes," Moeti said during a celebration held over Zoom.

-"The end of wild polio in Africa is a great day," said World Health Organization Director-General Tedros Adhanom Ghebreyesus.
+"The end of wild polio in Africa is a great day," WHO Director-General Tedros Adhanom Ghebreyesus said.
 "But as we all know, it's not the end of polio."

 The wild virus is still present in Pakistan and Afghanistan.

 And there's another type of polio that's problematic.
-Sixteen African nations are currently battling outbreaks of what's called "vaccine-derived polio."
+Sixteen African nations are battling outbreaks of what's called "vaccine-derived polio."
 This is a form of polio that stems from the oral polio vaccine used in lower income countries because it is cheap and easy to administer.

 The oral vaccine contains a live but weakened version of the polio virus.
 The virus replicates inside the child's intestine and eventually is excreted.
-In places with poor sanitation, fecal matter can enter the drinking water supply and the virus is able to start spreading from person to person.
+In places with poor sanitation, fecal matter can enter the drinking water supply, and the virus is able to start spreading from person to person.
+That was once considered a useful feature of the oral vaccine, since it can help unvaccinated children become immune.
+However, in rare cases in places with poor sanitation and large numbers of unvaccinated children, the attenuated virus can mutate in the wild and regain strength to the point where it can cause paralysis.

 In the U.S. and other wealthier nations, children receive a polio vaccine injection that contains inactivated virus.

-To combat vaccine-derived polio outbreaks, the WHO has been deploying a rapid response team in Africa since last fall.
+To combat vaccine-derived polio outbreaks, WHO has been deploying a rapid response team in Africa since last fall.

 "It's actually an interesting conundrum.
-The very tool you are using for [polio] eradication is causing the problem," Raul Andino, a professor of microbiology at the University of California at San Francisco, told NPR in 2017.
+The very tool you are using for [polio] eradication is causing the problem," Raul Andino, a professor of microbiology at the University of California, San Francisco, told NPR in 2017.

 Wild polio is the second virus to be eradicated from the African continent; the first was smallpox, which was stamped out 40 years ago.